 IEEE 802 disagrees with comments that are dismissive of DSRC as an “outdated” technology or imply that LTE V2X (Rel.
 14) offers better performance solely based on the fact that LTE V2X was standardized at a later date than DSRC, e.g., [5 , pages 2, 7], [7, page 2], and [8, pages 2, 3].

 Regarding the physical layer performance, there is no reason to assume that LTE V2X is superior to DSRC.
-Both standards share common technologies such as OFDM waveforms and are subject to the same restrictions imposed by physical laws and high Doppler spreads in vehicular environments.
+Both standards share common technologies such as OFDM waveforms, and are subject to the same restrictions imposed by physical laws and high Doppler spreads in vehicular environments.
 In their default configurations, they use different parameter settings which may favor transmission range or spectral efficiency.
 However, when similar configuration parameters are chosen, the achievable physical layer performance of these technologies is inherently similar, at least in theory.
 In practice, a number of real-world field tests have shown that DSRC devices significantly outperformed LTE V2X devices.
 For example, u-blox found that a competitive DSRC device offers “significantly better performance under field trial conditions” than LTE V2X [9, p.
 11].
 Other sources also indicate that DSRC may offer superior physical layer performance compared to LTE V2X.
 For example, Cohda Wireless offers a DSRC on-board unit [10] that has almost 6 dB better receive sensitivity than their LTE V2X device [11].
 Experiments conducted by NXP showed that DSRC covers an approximately 65% longer range than LTE V2X in a non-line-of-sight setting [12, slide 6].
 This performance advantage of DSRC on the physical layer – which exists despite the use of similar waveforms – is evidence of the maturity and market-readiness of DSRC.
 DSRC devices have been extensively deployed and tested in the field, which has allowed optimization of all relevant system parameters.
 More importantly, DSRC devices are available from multiple manufacturers, who have steadily improved their designs over the past years in a competitive free market environment.

 Furthermore, the physical layer of LTE V2X (Rel.
 14) might soon be considered outdated.
 LTE V2X (Rel.
 14) does not support advanced features such as higher-order modulation schemes (256-QAM) and multi-antenna operations for increased throughput (MIMO) that were the main driving factors for the massive increase in data rates in all wireless systems over the past years.
 Only the respective newer standards currently in development in IEEE P802.11bd and 3GPP Rel.
 16 (5G NR V2X) will support these features.
 However, LTE V2X (Rel.
 14) will not be able to evolve towards 5G NR V2X (Rel.
 16) in the same frequency channels [2, p.
 25].
 If the Commission were to allocate any spectrum to LTE V2X (Rel.
 14), all devices operating in that spectrum would need to continue transmitting 4G-based signals, which might be considered outdated in the near future.
 On the other hand, IEEE P802.11bd is developing the next-generation V2X standard that will allow seamless evolution in the same frequency channel and will thus soon offer the benefits of new features for improved physical layer performance.